below/HelloSilicon/README.md

 While the `uppertst5.py` file only needed a minimal change, calling the code was more challenging than I had thought: On the MWMNSA, python is a Mach-O universal binary with two architectures: x86_64 and arm64e.
 Notably absent is the arm64 architecture we were building for up to this point.
 This makes our dylib unusable with python.

 arm64e is the [Armv-8 architecture](https://community.arm.com/developer/ip-products/processors/b/processors-ip-blog/posts/armv8-a-architecture-2016-additions), which Apple is using since the A12 chip.
 If you want to address devices prior to the A12, you must stick to arm64.
-It is public knowledge that the MWMNSA runs on an A12Z Bionic, thus Apple decided to take advangage of the new features.
+The first Macs to use ARM64 run on the M1 CPU, thus Apple decided to take advangage of the new features.

 So, what to do?
 We could compile everything as arm64e, but that would make the library useless on any iPhone but the very latest, and we would like to support those, too.